Herbert Hallowes: Operation Dynamo

+Battle of Britain

 Due to its losses during the operations over France, No. 43 Squadron was briefly rested.
 It returned to duty with a move to Northolt in July, escorting Bristol Blenheim light bombers to targets in France and being involved in interceptions of incoming Luftwaffe aircraft over the English Channel.
 On 8 August, Hallowes shot down two Bf 109s 64 km to the south of Swanage.
 These were followed on 13 August with a Junkers Ju 88 medium bomber probably destroyed near Littlehampton while another of the same type was shot down to the northwest of the Isle of Wight.
 He damaged a third Ju 88 and also destroyed a Dornier Do 17 medium bomber in the same vicinity.
 He claimed the probable destruction of a Ju 88 near Portsmouth two days later.
 The next day he shot down three Junkers Ju 87 dive bombers 8 km from Selsey Bill.

 On 18 August, now known as The Hardest Day, Hallowes repeated the feat by destroying three more Ju 87s, this time to the east of Thorney Island.
 These were part of Sturzkampfgeschwader 77 (Dive Bomber Wing 77) and tasked with attacking the airfield at Thorney Island.
 No. 43 Squadron had been scrambled to intercept and on engaging the Ju 87s, Hallowes fired at a line of five aircraft, seeing the crews of two of them bail out.
 The third Ju 87 that he destroyed had already dropped its bombs when Hallowes engaged it; he observed the tail structure break away during his attack and the Ju 87 crashed into the sea.

 On 26 August, one He 111 was destroyed by Hallowes over Portsmouth, and he also shared in the destruction of another in the same area, his final aerial victories during the fighting over England.
 The following month, he was awarded the Distinguished Flying Medal (DFM) and a Bar to same, the announcement for both being made at the same time.
 The citation for the DFM, which was in recognition of his exploit of 7 June, was published in The London Gazette and read:

 In June, 1940, Sergeant Hallowes was attacking an enemy aircraft over Northern France, when he was himself attacked.
 His engine being disabled, he proceeded to glide back to friendly territory but was again attacked when about to abandon his aircraft by parachute.
 He dropped back into his seat and as the enemy aircraft passed he delivered such an effective burst of fire as to destroy his opponent.
 He then made a successful parachute landing.